 We are the North American leader in the design, manufacture and sale of snow and ice control equipment for light trucks, which consists of snowplows and sand and salt spreaders, and related parts and accessories.
 We sell our products under the WESTERN®, FISHER® and BLIZZARD® brands which are among the most established and recognized in the industry.
 We believe that in 2010 our share of the light truck snow and ice control equipment market was greater than 50%.
-In 2010, we generated net sales, Adjusted EBITDA (as defined in "Summary Historical Consolidated Financial and Operating Data"), net income, and Adjusted Net Income (as defined in "Summary Historical Consolidated Financial and Operating Data") of \$176.8 million, \$47.3 million, \$1.7 million and \$12.7 million, respectively, as compared to net sales, Adjusted EBITDA, net income, and Adjusted Net Income of \$174.3 million, \$45.2 million, \$9.8 million, respectively, for 2009.
-In the first three months of 2011, we generated net sales, Adjusted EBITDA, and net loss of \$23.5 million, \$4.1 million, and \$0.8 million, respectively, as compared to net sales, Adjusted negative EBITDA, and net loss of \$14.6 million, \$1.2 million, and \$5.7 million, respectively, for the first three months of 2010.
-See "Summary Historical Consolidated Financial and Operating Data" for a discussion of why management uses Adjusted EBITDA and Adjusted Net Income.
+In 2010, we generated net sales, Adjusted EBITDA (as defined in "Summary Historical Consolidated Financial and Operating Data"), net income, and Adjusted Net Income (as defined in "Summary Historical Consolidated Financial and Operating Data"), net income, and Adjusted Net Income (as defined in "Summary Historical Consolidated Financial and S1.7 million, respectively, as compared to net sales, Adjusted EBITDA, net income, and Adjusted Net Income of \$174.3 million, \$45.2 million, \$9.8 million, respectively, for 2009.
+In the first three months of 2011, we generated net sales, Adjusted EBITDA, and net loss of \$23.5 million, \$4.1 million, and \$0.8 million, respectively, as compared to net sales, Adjusted EBITDA, and net loss of \$14.6 million, s4.1 million, and \$0.8 million, respectively, as compared to net sales, Adjusted EBITDA, and net loss of \$14.6 million, s4.1 million, and \$0.8 million, respectively, as compared to net sales, Adjusted EBITDA, and net loss of \$23.5 million, s4.1 million, and \$0.8 million, respectively, as compared to net sales, Adjusted EBITDA, and net loss of \$14.6 million, and \$0.8 million, respectively, as compared to net sales, Adjusted EBITDA, and net loss of \$23.5 million, s4.1 million, and \$0.8 million, respectively, as compared to net sales, Adjusted EBITDA, and net loss of \$23.5 million, s4.1 million, and \$0.8 million, respectively, as compared to net sales, Adjusted met sales, \$14.6 million, and \$5.7 million, and \$5.7 million, respectively, for the first three months of 2010.
+See "Summary Historical Consolidated Financial and Op